Juncus roemerianus

-Juncus roemerianus is a species of flowering plant in the rush family known by the common names black rush, needlerush, and black needlerush.
+Juncus roemerianus is a species of flowering plant in the rush family known by the common names needlegrass rush, black rush, needlerush, black needlerush and Roemer's rush.
 It is native to North America, where its main distribution lies along the coastline of the southeastern United States, including the Gulf Coast.
 It occurs from New Jersey to Texas, with outlying populations in Connecticut, New York, Mexico, and certain Caribbean islands.